microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 >**IMPORTANT**: This activity assumes you have completed all the steps in Activity 1 in Module 4.

-In this activity you will take the results of your monitoring in Module 4.2 and learn how to scale your workload in Azure to see improved results.
+In this activity you will take the results of your monitoring in Module 4.3, Activity 1, and learn how to scale your workload in Azure to see improved results.

 All scripts for this activity can be found in the **azuresqlworkshop\04-Performance\monitor_and_scale** folder.